-Before getting an initial off which is, of course, the critical first step to getting a settlement check, three things must happen:
+Before getting an initial offer, the critical first step to getting a settlement check, three things must happen:

-First, the client has to either (1) fully recover and need no further treatment, or (2) reach maximum medical improvement, which means that while the client may need additional treatment, this is as good as the client is likely to get.
+First, the client has to either (1) fully recover and need no further treatment, or (2) reach maximum medical improvement.
+This means that while the client may need additional treatment, this is as good of a recovery as the client is likely to get.

 Alternatively, if future surgery or other medical procedures have not yet been performed, an accident lawyer can ask a doctor to give an estimate of what the costs of the future surgery/procedure will cost.
 This is often the biggest reason there is a delay in settling a serious injury claim.
 The solution?
 The key is knowing the doctors -- at this point, we know so many of them -- or know how to reach the doctor to get a report that will allow you to claim your future expenses that are reasonably anticipated.

 What makes cases settle as quickly as they possibly can?
 Lawyers and paralegals working hard.

 If a case is going to be settled fast without a lawsuit for top value, a car accident lawyer will need to obtain all of the medical records and bills for the client.
 At our law firm and many personal injury firms, it is the lawyer’s job to collect the medical bills and records.